davidawcloudsecurity/learn-aws-iam-policy-ninja/README.md

 # learn-aws-iam-policy-ninja
-How to create iam role and policy like a ninja
+How to secure aws resource with iam roles and policy